 Memory Calibration Debug tool allows you to quickly debug calibration or data errors in memory interfaces (DDR4/3, RLDRAM3, QDRII+, and LPDDR3).
 You can always view and analyze core configuration, calibration status, and data margin of the memory interfaces at any time throughout the operation in hardware.

 Xilinx Virtual Cable (XVC) solution is a TCP/IP-based protocol that acts like a JTAG cable and provides a way to access and debug your FPGA or SoC design without using a physical cable.
 XVC solution has both hardware and software components:

 ChipScopy is a Python API that allows device programming, communication, and debug for Versal devices only.
 The high-level Python functions allow TCF server connection, device programming, read/write memory, trigger and capture ILA data & read/write VIO registers.
 It also allows running IBERT scans and sweeps, reading system monitor data, monitoring NOC performance , and reporting DDR Metrics.

-Xilinx's Verification IP (VIP) portfolio provides users with the ability to verify and debug their designs in a simulation environment easily, quickly, and more effectively.
+Verification IP (VIP) portfolio by AMD provides users with the ability to verify and debug their designs in a simulation environment easily, quickly, and more effectively.
 Verification IP cores are purpose built verification models whose goal is to ensure correct interoperability and system behavior.
 Companies in the EDA industry develop VIP for standards based interfaces (AXI, PCIe, SAS, SATA, USB, HDMI, ENET, etc..).
 Advantages to using VIP include improved design quality and reduced schedule time due to re-usability.

 Search & filter documentation by feature category or workload